 - Your PIN is only active for the calendar year for which it was assigned.
 Do not use an expired PIN on your tax return.

-- If we assign you a PIN, you must use it on ALL income tax returns you file during the calendar year, including amended or prior year returns.
-If you don’t use your PIN when you file, it will cause a delay in processing.
+- If you don’t use your PIN when you file, it will cause a delay in processing.

 - Your PIN is for filing your Virginia tax return only.
 Do not use your Identity Protection PIN (IP PIN) issued by the IRS on your Virginia tax return.